wechaty/wechaty/README.md

 A message may be not fully initialized yet.
 Call `ready()` to confirm we get all the data needed.

-Return a Promise, will be resolved when all data is ready.
+Return a Promise, will be resolved when all message data is ready.

 ```typescript
 message.ready()